PyLink/pylink-discord/README.md

         netname: "Discord"
         protocol: discord
         # This config block uses guild IDs, so that settings and (PyLink) network names are consistent
-        # for plugins like Relay.
+        # across guild renames.
 You can more easily find IDs by turning on Developer Mode in Discord:
         # https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-
         # You SHOULD set a name for every guild your bot is in, or the protocol module will fall back
         # to guild IDs as PyLink network names (which are not pretty!)